awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 In this section, you create a `kubeconfig` file for your cluster\.
 The settings in this file enable the `kubectl` CLI to communicate with your cluster\.

+Before proceeding, be sure that your cluster creation completed successfully in Step 1\.

 **To configure your computer to communicate with your cluster**

 1. Create or update a `kubeconfig` file for your cluster\.
 Replace `region-code` with the AWS Region that you created your cluster in\.
 Replace `my-cluster` with the name of your cluster\.